-The 340B drug discount program helps MedStar Georgetown University Hospital keep pace with the rapidly rising cost of prescription drugs, as well as to offer additional needed services to our community such as the ones described below.
+Congress created the 340B drug savings program to help those hospitals serving vulnerable communities expand access to prescription drugs and support essential services for their communities.
+The savings generated from the 340B drug discount program are used by MedStar Georgetown University Hospital to help keep pace with the rapidly rising costs of prescription drugs, as well as to offer additional needed services to our community such as the ones described below.

-Patients without insurance are referred for services at MedStar Georgetown University Hospital by Catholic Charities.
-Patients referred by Catholic Charities receive free (or nominal expense) for outpatient and inpatient care.
+- Catholic Charities Partnership patients referred by Catholic Charities receive free (or nominal expense) for outpatient and inpatient care.
 In FY19, over $13.1 million in charges for patient care was provided.

 - Patient Financial Services provides financial assistance to uninsured patients who reside within the communities we serve by assisting with enrollment in publicly-funded entitlement programs, refer patients to State or Federal Insurance Exchange Navigator resources and assist with consideration of funding that may be available from other charitable organizations

 MedStar Georgetown University Hospital has a long-standing commitment to community pediatrics and family health wellness programs in the District.
 The hospital also recognizes that to meet the community needs, it needs to travel and embed our clinical resources within the most at-risk neighborhoods.

 - The KIDS Mobile Medical Clinic program extends well into the community, through its clinic-on-wheels.
 The mobile clinic provides comprehensive health and social services five days week in DC Wards 6 &7.
 The mobile van brings medical care into communities in need, using a multi-disciplinary approach.
 This clinic reaches 800 children and adolescents annually, plus public housing where 2,000 children reside, and a residential charter school for children affected by the foster system.
 For more than 26 years, the KIDS Mobile Clinic has served more than 7,000 children through 60,000 patient visits.